filipliwinski/NCSCopyMaker/README.md

 # NCSCopyMaker

 PowerShell script that generates code differences in Git repositories for specified deadlines (week by week).

 For now the current week is controlled by the property `backInTimeInWeeks` in the script configuration file.
 If you need to generate diffs for the past weeks, increase the value of this property.
+You can also override it by specifying the value as an argument.

 The code differences will be saved in the `diffs` folder or in the directory defined in the script configuration file.

 ## Script configuration